 It’s easy to handle situations that involve good news, like finishing early and under budget.
-But it’s challenging to handle situations that involve effectively managing the project that is late and over budget due to team members’ poor performance.
+But it’s challenging to manage situations when the project that is late and over budget due to team members’ poor performance.
 You need to focus on changing their behavior, not punishing them.
-You do this with effective criticism delivered in private.
+You do this with effective feedback delivered in private.
 It’s easy to lose sight of how your own behavior and emotions can get in the way of building a high-performing project team.
-To master effective criticism skills, you need to practice handling these situations the right way.
+To master skills for giving effective feedback, you need to practice handling these situations the right way.

-Contact us about enrolling in our private, online Project Management Basics course to learn these skills.
-You work with an expert PM and have as many e-mails, phone calls and live video conferences as you need.
+You can learn and practice these skills in our private, online Project Management Basics course.
+You will work individually with an expert PM on a realistic project case study.
+You have as many e-mails, phone calls and live video conferences as you need.